koii-network/docs/develop/task-development/whitelist-task.md

 ---
-title: Whitelist Task
+title: Whitelist a Koii Task
 description: Contact the development team on the Koii Discord
 image: img/thumbnail.png
-sidebar_label: Whitelist Task
+sidebar_label: Whitelist your Task
 ---